 Jennifer Aniston credits her chilled, happy attitude to life and glowing skin to one woman – her best friend and yoga teacher Mandy Ingber.
 She was the person the star turned to following her divorce from Brad Pitt and it is her workouts that helped Jen move on feeling full of positivity and inner-calm.

-The pair usually work out together three times a week doing 20-25 minutes of cardio to warm up – usually spinning or energetic dancing – followed by a yoga session in the garden before taking the time for “a moment of gratitude” on the terrace of the 47-year-old star’s Beverly Hills home.
+The pair usually work out together three times a week doing 20-25 minutes of cardio to warm up – usually spinning or energetic dancing – followed by a yoga session in the garden before taking the time for “a moment of gratitude” on the terrace of the 50-year-old star’s Beverly Hills home.

-“Mandy’s yoga style has changed my life,” says Jennifer, who readily admits that she looks and feels better in her forties than she did when she was in her twenties, because she has ditched the punishing workouts and harsh diets for a gentler, kinder approach to her body.
+“Mandy’s yoga style has changed my life,” says Jennifer, who readily admits that she looks and feels better in her than she did when she was in her twenties, because she has ditched the punishing workouts and harsh diets for a gentler, kinder approach to her body.
 “This is one of the most fun, challenging workouts I’ve ever had.”

-And, she’s not kidding about the fun; Mandy advises that if you feel as though you can’t fit a cardio workout at the gym into your day, or if you’re just too tired to work out, then pick one favourite song that fires you up and play it six times throughout the day and get up and “dance like crazy, do jumping jacks, forward kicks or running on the spot.”
+And, she’s serious about the fun; Mandy advises that if you feel as though you can’t fit a cardio workout at the gym into your day, or if you’re just too tired to work out, then pick one favourite song that fires you up and play it six times throughout the day and get up and “dance like crazy, do jumping jacks, forward kicks or running on the spot.”